vladigleba/vladigleba.github.io/posts/basics/hell.md

 > And these shall go away into everlasting punishment: but the righteous into life eternal.
 {% ct 'Matthew 25:46' %}

-The word “everlasting” here refers to the eternal consequences of the punishment&mdash;it is final.
+The word “everlasting” here refers to the eternal consequences of the punishment—it is final.

 ## How is the fire of Sodom and Gomorrha described?